 Try testing new audiences and to determine which deliver the best results.
-Also, remember to rotate audiences when possible to keep what they’re seeing fresh and relevant rather than annoying or bothersome.
+Also, remember to rotate audiences when possible to keep what they see fresh and relevant rather than annoying or bothersome.

 3. Update Your Ads Regularly

-As such, it’s important to keep creating new ads on a regular basis.
-For example, at Uhuru we often create new ads for our clients every week or two depending on their performance.
+As such, it’s important to keep creating new ads regularly.
+For example, at Uhuru, we often create new ads for our clients every week or two depending on their performance.

 Displaying fresh ad creative with this level of frequency allows you to keep your audience from getting tired of the ads they’re seeing.
 It also allows you to learn more about what audiences like and don’t like to see from your ads.

 Whenever you create a new campaign, be sure to test multiple versions of your ad graphics and copy to determine which ones work best for your target audience.